Akhtar Sheerani

-Akhtar Shīrānī (اختر شیرانی; born Muhammad Dawood Khan; 4 May 1905 – 9 September 1948), also spelled Sheerani or Sherani, was an Urdu romance poet and writer.
+Akhtar Shīrānī (born Muhammad Dawood Khan; 4 May 1905 – 9 September 1948), also spelled Sheerani or Sherani, was a Pakistani Urdu romance poet and writer.

 Early life and career

 He was born on 4 May 1905 as Muhammad Dawood Khan, into a family belonging to the Pashtun Shirani tribe, which migrated to India with Sultan Mahmud of Ghazni.
 The tribe later settled in Tonk, Rajasthan.
 He was the son of Hafiz Mahmood Shirani, a scholar and teacher who taught at Islamia College, Lahore in 1921, before moving to Oriental College, Lahore in 1928.
 Dawood moved to Lahore at a young age and spent most of his life there.
 He completed his Munshi Fazil (منشی فاضل) (Masters degree) in 1921 and Adeeb Fazil (ادیب فاضل) (Postgraduate degree) in 1922, earning degrees in Arabic and Persian also from Oriental College.

 He decided to pursue poetry full time after graduating.
 His ustad (mentor) was Maulana Tajwar Najibabadi, who had been published in literary magazines.
 Since his birth name was relatively common, he adopted 'Akhtar' Shirani as his pen name.